 The Distinctive Wine of Polvanera Cellars

 I want to suggest another wine.
-This wine’s characteristics are quite different that those previously introduced, but are equally interesting.
+This wine’s characteristics are quite different from those previously introduced but are equally interesting.
 It is produced by a very young company, Polvanera Cellars, founded in 2003.
-The company is based in Gioia del Colle, in the province of Bari and managed by the Cassano Family.
+The company is based in Gioia del Colle, in the province of Bari, and managed by the Cassano Family.

 Puglian Rosé Wines